 The famous Biblical scholar named August Hermann Francke stated that with the reference of popular tradition, Lamayuru Monastery was an ancient Bon Monastery in Ladakh.
 The name stands for Swastika (Eternity) which is a very famous symbol in Bon.
 According to Drikung history, this place was earlier a valley filled and then also dried up by popular Indian Scholar and a mystic named Naropa.
 He had done so to establish the Lamayuru Monastery in this region.

-Moonland.
-The Moonland is quite an interesting landscape near Lamayuru situated on the Leh-Kargil Road which is a spellbinding spectacle to treat the eyes.
+1. Moonland.
+It is quite an interesting landscape near Lamayuru situated on the Leh-Kargil Road which is a spellbinding spectacle to treat the eyes.
 It is believed that the scenic landscapes here resemble the radiance like that of the moon.
-It was owing to this fact that the name of this monastery came out as Moonland.
+It was due to this fact that the name of this monastery was kept Moonland.

-Uleytokpo.
-Uleytokpo is quite popularly called as the western base camp for tourists and travelers who are en route to Ladakh.
-This place is no less than a paradise for people who love traveling.
+3. Uleytokpo.
+Uleytokpo is quite popularly called the western base camp for tourists and travellers who are en route to Ladakh.
+This place is no less than a paradise for people who love travelling.